Do you know who you are? Yes, I’m sure you know your name, age, and many other things. But do you know your inner identity?

 How do you know who you really are?

 How can you tell if you really like the color red?
-You know, it’s possible that you’ve adapted someone else’s preference as your own without even know this.
+You know, it’s possible that you’ve adapted someone else’s preference as your own without even knowing this.
 You could be watching sports when you really hate them or going to social events when you’d rather be fishing.

 How can you tell if you’re being true the real you?
 Well, there are a couple of ways.